hashgraph/guardian/Demo Artifacts/Dovu/policies/README.md

 Here we have all the policies we are currently building out, the two main focus differentiators for our templates are MRVs that end with:

 - Agrecalc
 - Cool Farm Tool
 - Carbon Space (beta)
 - Geotree (beta)
 - Grain Data Solution (beta)
 - Soil Carbon Coalition (beta)
+- GHG Assessment Guideline Soil (beta)
+- RothC (beta)
+- Microbial-Mineral Carbon Stabilization (MIMICS) (beta)
+- Agricultural soils of Western Australia (beta)

 Inside of each policy folder we have these items: